 How will the COVID vaccine affect daily life in Switzerland?

 Switzerland launched the COVID Certificate App to document when an individual has been vaccinated for COVID-19 in Switzerland, recovered from COVID-19 in Switzerland, or has a negative Swiss COVID test result.
 Students are encouraged to download the Swiss COVID Certificate App from the App store.
+Individuals vaccinated outside of Switzerland can obtain a Swiss COVID Certificate with a QR code by following the instructions on this site.

 The Federal Office of Public Health (FOPH) mandates that individuals present a COVID Certificate in order to enter large events, discos, and nightclubs.
 In addition, certain events with no seating requirement may require individuals to present a COVID Certificate for entry.